Deadline is, Saturday, August 10th (11:59pm PT) for:

 Airports serving Sonoma County include the following:

-• San Francisco International Airport (SFO), 62 miles south of the conference location, hosts all major American and many international airlines.
+· Santa Fe Regional Airport (SAF), 14.5 miles southwest of the conference location, hosts American and United airlines.

 USFS Registration Specifics